felipealfonsog/felipealfonsog/README.md

 <details>
 <summary>📚 Discover more about my profile here...</summary>
   <br>
-As a researcher, my focus is on BD-BI/AI-ML/CISA & SaaS.
+As a researcher, my focus is on Softw.
+Eng./BDA/ML/CISA & SaaS.
 My skillset includes proficiency in coding, statistics, math, and calculus, which I apply to create innovative breakthroughs using cutting-edge technologies.

 I have been immersed in the world of technology since the mid-80s, when connecting to the internet required a phone cable and compiling the Kernel using UNIX and/or GNU/Linux was necessary to visit 'Altavista.com.'
 I am particularly fond of FreeBSD, Debian & Arch, although I also feel fond to macOS due its relation with UNIX-BSD.